 Tips to start exercising your puppy

-Before taking your puppy to exercise and expose him to outdoor walks, it is essential to confirm that his vaccination and deworming schedule are up to date.
+Before taking your puppy to exercise and expose him to outdoor walks, one thing is essential.
+It is essential to confirm that his vaccination and deworming schedule are up to date.
 It is also essential to consult your trusted veterinarian regarding the animal’s health status to ensure its physical fitness.

-If your puppy has not yet completed his basic vaccination cycle, you can use early stimulation exercises to promote the development of his physical, emotional, cognitive and social capacities from his first weeks of life.
+For instance, your puppy has not yet completed his basic vaccination cycle.
+You can use early stimulation exercises to promote the development of his physical, emotional, cognitive and social capacities.
+You will do these exercises from his first weeks of life.

 Another important care to avoid exposing the well-being of your puppy with physical activity during the hottest days is to prevent heat stroke, burns and dehydration.
-Remember to provide shade and cool water during walks, and prefer to exercise during the early morning, late afternoon or at night.
-And watch out for surfaces that get very hot, such as concrete and asphalt.
+Remember to provide shade and cool water during walks.
+And, prefer to exercise during the early morning, late afternoon or at night.
+Watch out for surfaces that get very hot, such as concrete and asphalt.

 And how much exercise does a puppy need?

 Depends.
 Most experts usually recommend for one to two walks a day, 20 to 40 minutes each, for healthy puppies with the approval of the veterinarian.
-However, to know exactly how much exercise a puppy should do, factors such as breed, size, weight, health status, etc. must be considered.
+However, to know exactly how much exercise a puppy should do, some factors must be considered.
+These factors include breed, size, weight, health status, etc.

-For example, breeds with larger muscles, such as the Rottweiler, the Argentine Dogo, or the Pit Bull, often require more intense exercise to achieve optimal physical conditioning.
+For example, breeds with larger muscles often require more intense exercise.
+These breeds include Rottweiler, the Argentine Dogo, or the Pit Bull.
+In this way they achieve optimal physical conditioning.
 If we also talk about breeds considered potentially dangerous, such as those mentioned above, regular physical activity is essential to help in their socialization and training process, and also to avoid tension overload that can lead to aggressive behaviors associated with stress, present not only in these breeds, but in any dog.
 However, the benefits of physical exercise for a puppy do not depend only on the amount or intensity.
-Constancy is decisivewhen we want to provide the positive effects of physical activity for the development of our best friend.
+Constancy is decisive.
+When we want to provide the positive effects of physical activity for the development of our best friend.
 Exercises should be part of a healthy routine, which also requires a balanced diet and adequate preventive medicine.

 Excessive exercises are a health risk for your puppy